o3o/bindbc-raylib/README.md

 | 2.6.0              | `117696a8`    | RAYLIB_260 |
 | 3.0.0-70-g72443f8f | `72443f8f`    | RAYLIB_300 |

-The following examples are configured to use raylib version 2.6.0
+For examples, in order to use raylib version 2.6.0:

 __dub.json__
 ```